 - The manager also has to look after the customer’s complaints and suggestions.

-Many times when there is a conflict between the customers and the staff, no matter how unreasonable the customer is, the manager should be equipped with the patience and expertise to be able to deal with any issue swiftly and avoid future conflicting situations.
+When there is a conflict between the customers and the staff, no matter how unreasonable the customer is, the manager should be equipped with the patience and expertise to deal with any issue swiftly and avoid future conflicting situations.

 The business aims are to give excellent customer satisfaction so that the customer will return.
-More authority should be given to the restaurant manager for overseeing the details of the restaurant, which will allow the owner to only focus on tasks that are extremely important.
+Therefore, more authority should be given to the restaurant manager to oversee the restaurant’s details, which will allow the owner to only focus on critical tasks.

 2. Management of Vendors, Inventory, And Equipment